 |Supplemental terms||Amendments to the MCA that contain terms specific to your organization.
 To accept supplemental terms, you must use DocuSign to record an electronic signature.|

 After you sign in, the first thing you do is review your organization's information.

 The Your organization section displays the billing account associated with it.
 The billing account information is either pulled from an existing billing account or created for you by the Microsoft representative.
 If your organization is an affiliate of another organization, you also see a Lead organization section with the name and address of that organization.

-If this order is the first time your organization is establishing a commercial relationship with Microsoft, and you haven't yet signed an MCA, if the information under Your organization or Lead organization is incorrect, contact the representative to make changes for you.
-After you've accepted an MCA, you can review and change your organization's address and contact information on the Billing accounts page in the Microsoft 365 admin center.
-If your organization name changes, open a support request to have it updated.
+If this order is the first time your organization is establishing a commercial relationship with Microsoft, and you haven't signed an MCA, if the information under Your organization or Lead organization is incorrect, contact the representative to make changes for you.
+After you accept an MCA, you can review and change your organization's address and contact information on the Billing accounts page in the Microsoft 365 admin center.
+If your organization name changes, open a support request to update it.
 Learn how to open a support request.